 - See whether they’re credited by other reputable organizations on social media and blogs.

 - Enquire as to their SEO strategies – do they focus on both on-page and off-page SEO?
+If the agency offers both, then outsourcing SEO efforts to experts creates room for effective implementation and management of your SEO strategies.

 - Find out what, if anything, the marketing agency specializes in.
 Is there a particular strand of marketing the agency excels in?
 How does this complement your overarching aims?